hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 3 4 3 3 1 4 1 7
-Weapons/Armor: A Chieftain may be equipped with weapons and armor chosen from the Hero equipment list.
+Weapons/Armour: A Chieftain may be equipped with weapons and armour chosen from the Hero equipment list.
 Skills: The Chieftain may choose from Combat, Shooting, Academic, & Speed when he gains a new skill.
 Special Rules